dvasilev89/SoftUni/README.md

 # SoftUni
-These are my SoftUni Exercises and Past Exams.
+These are my SoftUni Exercises and Exams.